Physical Therapy Services In Oconomowoc

 -it is January, and you're not going outside if you don't have to

-* House calls provided at an additional fee.
+* House calls provided at an additional fee of $25/visit which is itimized separately & will not be eligable for insurance reimbursement.
 OPT requires your walkway to be maintained/not icey in the winter months.
 A minimum of a 6x7ft space is required to set up the treatment table.

 ** House calls are different than "Home health PT."
 "Home health" is for those who are medically homebound whereas house calls are a concierge service for those who are medically able to leave the home.

 If you are interested & near a border listed below, I may be able to accomodate you on a case-by-case basis, so ask.

 Manual therapy is a broad term to describe thousands of techniques to improve the mobility of your joints, muscles, ligaments & even your nerves.
 Depending on the technique used, the result can be improved flexibility, or decreased pain, but my favorite benefit is for improved efficiency in body mechanics which reduces your body’s need to compensate around an injury.

 Some forms of manual therapy I use include spine and extremity joint mobilization, muscle energy techniques, instrument assisted soft tissue mobilizations (IASTM), and myofascial release (MFR).

 Dry needling has a very Western/anatomic theory behind it and it is thus, different from Chinese acupuncture.
 From a layperson looking on, it may look similar as very thin (.3 mm) needles are inserted into the body, although they do not stay in nearly as long.